Application lifecycle management

 Application lifecycle management (ALM) is the product lifecycle management (governance, development, and maintenance) of computer programs.
 It encompasses requirements management, software architecture, computer programming, software testing, software maintenance, change management, continuous integration, project management, and release management.

 ALM vs. Software Development Life Cycle

 ALM is a broader perspective than the Software Development Life Cycle (SDLC), which is limited to the phases of software development such as requirements, design, coding, testing, configuration, project management, and change management.
 ALM continues after development until the application is no longer used, and may span many SDLCs.

 Integrated ALM

-Modern software development processes are not restricted to the discrete ALM/SDLC steps managed by different teams using multiple tools from different locations.
-Real-time collaboration, access to the centralized data repository, cross-tool and cross-project visibility, better project monitoring and reporting are the key to developing quality software in less time.